piyoki/piyoki/README.md

 ## I'm a Developer, Cloud Architect, Container Engineer, and Entrepreneur

-- I’m currently learning everything tech related
+- I’m currently learning everything cloud computing related

 - I’m looking for a front-end developer (ReactJS) to join me for a Cloud Project